victorokech/cloudinary-video-slideshow/README.md

 ***Tip:*** A webhook is a mechanism where an application can notify another application that something has happened.

-When we receive the notification from Cloudinary we can notify the user by sending them an e-mail, sms or a push notification.
-It is really up to you but, in this case we are just returning a view and passing the slideshow URL to it.
+When we receive the notification from Cloudinary we can notify the user by sending them an e-mail, SMS or push notification.
+It is really up to you but, in this case, we are just returning a view and passing the slideshow URL to it.

-Since the notifcation from Cloudinary will be an external request we will need to allow it through the `VerifyCsrfToken.php` middleware to prevent CSRF errors.
+Since the notification from Cloudinary will be an external request we will need to allow it through the `VerifyCsrfToken.php` middleware to prevent CSRF errors.

 ```php
 ...